Skip to main content

 How Does Hormonal Decline Affect Daily Life?

 The biological shifts associated with hormonal decline are not abstract concepts; they have tangible effects on daily well-being.
-The loss of (sarcopenia) and increase in fat mass can lead to a feeling of weakness and a slower metabolism, as muscle is more metabolically active than fat.
+The loss of muscle mass (sarcopenia) and increase in fat mass can lead to a feeling of weakness and a slower metabolism, as muscle is more metabolically active than fat.

 This means the body burns fewer calories at rest, making weight management more challenging.
 Insulin resistance, a condition where cells do not respond effectively to the hormone insulin, is another common consequence.
 This can cause elevations in blood sugar and increase the risk of developing type 2 diabetes.